K computer: Power consumption

-Although the K computer reported the highest total power consumption of any 2011 TOP500 supercomputer (9.89 MW – the equivalent of almost 10,000 suburban homes), it is relatively efficient, achieving 824.6 GFlop/kW.
+Although the K computer reported the highest total power consumption (9.89 MW – the equivalent of almost 10,000 suburban homes) on the June 2011 TOP500 list, it is relatively efficient, achieving 824.6 GFlop/kW.
 This is 29.8% more efficient than China's NUDT TH MPP (ranked #2 in 2011), and 225.8% more efficient than Oak Ridge's Jaguar-Cray XT5-HE (ranked #3 in 2011).
-However, K's power efficiency still falls far short of the 2097.2 GFlops/kWatt supercomputer record set by IBM's NNSA/SC Blue Gene/Q Prototype 2.
+However, K's power efficiency still fell far short of the 2097.2 GFlops/kWatt supercomputer record set by IBM's NNSA/SC Blue Gene/Q Prototype 2.
 For comparison, the average power consumption of a TOP 10 system in 2011 was 4.3 MW, and the average efficiency was 463.7 GFlop/kW.

-According to TOP500 compiler Jack Dongarra, professor of electrical engineering and computer science at the University of Tennessee, the K computer's performance equals "one million linked desktop computers".
-The computer's annual running costs are estimated at US$10 million.
+According to TOP500 compiler Jack Dongarra, professor of electrical engineering and computer science at the University of Tennessee, the K computer's performance equaled "one million linked desktop computers".
+The computer's annual running costs were estimated at US$10 million.

 K Computer Mae rapid transit station

 On 1 July 2011, Kobe's Port Island Line rapid transit system renamed one of its stations from "Port Island Minami" to "K Computer Mae" (meaning "In front of K Computer") denoting its vicinity.
+In June 2021, after the decommissioning of K computer, the station was renamed as Keisan Kagaku Center Station.